-CC Facility Handbook 4 SA Facility Handbook 4
+CC Facility Handbook 4.8.3 SA Facility Handbook 4.8.3

-C. Training

-Training requirements of this section do not apply to child care personnel who do not work directly with children such as cooks, book keepers ,and janitors who are considered "other personnel".
+A. Currently approved vocational-technical schools, community colleges, colleges and universities offering "Overview of Child Care Management" courses must submit an annual attestation for Director Credential coursework by September 30 to DCF or its designated representative.
+Failure to submit a completed annual attestation shall result in revocation of course approval.
+Compliant "Overview of Child Care Management" training providers must ensure availability of all training program files to DCF upon request and be subject to both informal and formal audits.
+Upon receipt of each provider's proof of compliance, the department will designate a program as one of the following: Compliant, if the approved program has met the requirements and it currently accepting students.
+Compliant/Non-Operational, if the program has met the requirements but is not currently accepting students.
+Non-compliant, if the program has failed to maintain the requirements or has voluntarily decided to no longer accept students.
+Noncompliant training providers Overview of Child Management courses will not be accepted by DCF and will be removed from the approved list.
+B. DCF will accept a Director/Administrator Credential/Certificate that has been issued by another state agency which authorizes an individual to be a director of a child care facility in that state, subject to approval by the Department of Children and Families.
+Third party issuances of such credentials/certificates will not be accepted.
+C. Applications for "Overview of Child Care Management" course approval will no longer be accepted by DCF.
+Child care program administration courses offered for college credit may be reviewed for acceptance to meet the Overview of Child Care Management requirement.
+CC Facility Handbook 4 C. SA Facility Handbook 4 Training Training requirements of this section do not apply to child care personnel who do not work directly with children such as cooks, book keepers ,and janitors who are considered "other personnel".
 If at any time "other personnel" fill in for child care personnel and are in direct care of the children training is required.

-Beginning Training

-Child care personnel including volunteers who work 10 hours or more per month must begin training within 90 days of employment in the child care industry and successfully complete training within 12 months from the date training begins.
+CC Facility Handbook 4.1 SA Facility Handbook 4.1 Beginning Training Child care personnel including volunteers who work 10 hours or more per month must begin training within 90 days of employment in the child care industry and successfully complete training within 12 months from the date training begins.
 Training taken prior to employment in the child care industry does not constitute "begin training."
 The "begin training" timeframe begins at the time of employment in the child care industry.
 Training completion may not exceed 15 months from the date of employment in the child care industry in any licensed Florida child care center.
 This may be accomplished by classroom attendance in a DCF-approved training course, acquiring an educational exemption from a DCF-approved training course, beginning a DCF-approved only child care training course, or by receiving results from a DCF-approved competency exam.
 The child care program is responsible for obtaining documentation from child care personnel.

-Training Requirements

-1. Mandated Introductory Training

-Child care personnel must successfully complete 40 hours of child care training as evidenced by successful completion of competency examinations offered by DCF or its designated representative with a weighted score of 70 or better.
+CC Facility Handbook 4.2 Training Requirements CC Facility Handbook 4.2.1 1.
+Mandated Introductory Training Child care personnel must successfully complete 40 hours of child care training as evidenced by successful completion of competency examinations offered by DCF or its designated representative with a weighted score of 70 or better.
 Child care personnel who successfully completed the mandatory 40 hour Introductory Child Care Training prior to January 1, 2004 are not required to fulfill the competency examination requirement.

-A. Part I Courses (30 hours)